gozeloglu/gop-3/README.md

 ### Run & Test

-**Note:** If you run the tests, you firstly need to have a mail account that enables POP3 connections.
+**Note:** If you run the tests, you firstly need to have a GMail account that enables POP3 connections.
 Also, you have to save mail address and password in your local environment.

 If you make changes, make sure that all tests are passed.
 You can run the tests with the following command.